Updated: Oct 13

 Movement is Healing

 Many people mistakenly believe the exercises done in a gym is what works to get stronger and better.
-Compare the 60 minutes spent in the gym verses the rest of the time you are living your life.
+Compare the 60 minutes spent in the gym versus the rest of the time you are living your life.
 Now, I am not saying gym time isn’t important, because it is.
 What I am saying is this, “the time we spend moving well and moving often in our daily lives is valuable too.”

-If you are interested in learning more, easy and effective ways to create new habits, try this Free 5 Day Habit Challenge Course.
+If you are interested in learning more, easy, and effective ways to create new habits, try this Free 5 Day Habit Challenge Course.